cswclui/katacoda-scenarios-1/12factor-004/step04.md

 The actual work of writing the the Redis database is done at `Lines 18 - 26`.

-The code will read from the Redis database according the key value created at `Lines 19` using the `uuidv4()` method from the Node.js [uuid](https://www.npmjs.com/package/uuid) package and passed by the call to Redis at `Line 20`, via the `setAsync` which is derived the the Node.JS [Redis package](https://www.npmjs.com/package/redis).
+The code will read from the Redis database according the key value created at `Lines 19` using the `uuidv4()` method from the Node.js [uuid](https://www.npmjs.com/package/uuid) package and passed by the call to Redis at `Line 20`, via the `setAsync` method which is derived the the Node.JS [Redis package](https://www.npmjs.com/package/redis).

 As you can see, the backing service, *Collector* is a [RESTful](https://restfulapi.net/) API that represents a Redis database.